wmiguita/curriculum-vitae/README.md

 # ROADMAP ¯\\_(ツ)_/¯

+* refactor tasks for gulp alternative
-* improve data import in gulp task
+* improve data import for data tasks
 * bundle all JS and minify for production
 * improve dependency js import (fuse)
 * ...